-High density line of STM32 microcontrollers have quite a bunch on features that can be used in user programs.
-The more features you add to source the more complicated program becomes and this way it starts to be difficult to keep up with all things.
-Using only main loop and interrupts becomes time consuming task to manage.
-If you don’t want to struggle in tuning things up manually you can use one of many real time operating systems (RTOS).
-They are great when you need lots of separate functions to run in parallel so no task would be missed.
-RTOS scheduler takes care of giving each task a decent time to perform.
-There are lots of great RTOS systems around.
+A High-density line of STM32 microcontrollers has quite many features that can be used in your programs.
+However, the more features you add to the source, the more complicated the program becomes, and it may become challenging to keep up with all things.
+Relying on the main loop and interrupts becomes a time-consuming task to manage.
+If you do not want to struggle while tuning things up manually, you can use one of the best free real-time operating systems (RTOS).
+It is handy when you need many separate functions to run in parallel without missing a task.
+RTOS scheduler takes care of giving each task a required period to perform.
+There are many great RTOS systems around.
 Many of them are free and open source.
 Follow the FreeRTOS tutorial to see how easy it is to run complex tasks.
 I love using FreeRTOS, which has a long successful history and is flexible to fit multiple hardware types.
 You can check out my demo FreeRTOS tutorial on Atmega128.
 I also encourage you to give it a try for other RTOS systems like ChibiOS, BeRTOS, and others.
 FreeRTOS is quite simple and easy to use.
 It has practically all of the features…